Alternative Septic System Installation

 Step 1 — Site Assessment and Soil Evaluation We conduct a full topographic survey, dig soil profile test pits, and run a percolation test.
 The soil scientist documents each horizon layer, measures the perc rate, and confirms the water table depth and bedrock clearance.

-Step 2 — System Design and Permitting Our system designer selects the appropriate alternative system — aerobic treatment unit, mound system, drip irrigation system, or sand filter system — and produces engineered drawings.
+Step 2 — System Design and Permitting Our system designer selects the appropriate alternative system – aerobic treatment systems, mound system, drip distribution system, or sand filter system – using the latest technology, and produces engineered drawings.
 We submit the design package to the health department and permitting authority and secure all required approvals.

-Step 3 — Excavation and Site Preparation Our crew grades and trenches the installation area, backfills as needed to establish the correct elevation, and compacts the base layer to spec.
+Step 3 — Excavation and Site Preparation Our crew grades and trenches the installation area with minimal disruption to surrounding landscaping, backfills with engineered gravel bed material as needed to establish the correct elevation, and compacts the base layer to spec.
 We protect the soil structure to maintain permeability throughout.

-Step 4 — Component Installation We set the septic tank or dosing tank, install the pump chamber, connect the distribution box and manifold, lay perforated pipe or infiltrator chambers, and wire the control panel, float switch, and alarm system.
+Step 4 — Component Installation We set the treatment tank or dosing tank, install the pump chamber and air pump where required, connect the distribution box and manifold, lay perforated pipes or chamber leach components, and wire the control panel, float switch, and alarm system for controlled operation.

 Step 5 — Inspection, Testing, and Commissioning The inspector reviews each phase.
 We test the submersible pump, check valve operation, and alarm float function before backfilling.
-Final effluent sampling confirms the system meets discharge standards before we hand over documentation to the property owner.
+Final effluent sampling confirms treated water discharges at a controlled rate that meets all discharge standards before we hand over documentation to the property owner.

 Brands We Use